opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

    `port_num`?
 4. At the end of the file, look for the definition of the `controller_packet_metadata` message with name `packet_out` at the end of the file.
-Now look at the definition of `header packet_out_t` in the P4 program.
+Now look at the definition of `header cpu_out_header_t` in the P4 program.
 Do you see any relationship between the two?
 What is the numeric ID of the metadata associated to the `egress_port` field?

 ## 3. Start Mininet topology